 The students were then asked to produce photographs which could be of no other place than Bradford at no other time than 2017 - but not obviously so … to imagine a social historian of 2067 or 2117 needing to examine their images and carry out research before declaring with delight “That’s Unmistakably Bradford in 2017!

 The North in Focus is a permanent exhibition on Bradford’s Big Screen every day at 1215 and 1710 curated exclusively for the screen by Bradford Museums & Galleries.
 The exhibition often features previously unseen images from Bradford Museums Photo Archive.

 BP Big Screen 2017 Opera Relays

-We're delighted to announce that we'll be partnering with the Royal Opera House again to bring live, free outdoor relays from the Royal Opera House to the Big Screen in City Park.
+We're delighted to announce that we're partnering with the Royal Opera House again to bring live, free outdoor relays from the Royal Opera House to the Big Screen in City Park.

 Come and join us for Verdi's La Traviata live Tuesday 4 July at 7pm and Puccini's final work, Turandot live on Friday 14 July at 7pm.

 BP BIG SCREENS 2017 | LA TRAVIATA | FRIDAY 4 JULY AT 7PM WITH PRE-PERFORMANCE SCREENING FROM 6.30PM